 When we engage in psychotherapy with patients or clients, we have created a client/therapist relationship.
 When a client chooses us as their therapist, a power differential is created.
 Managing this power differential is the therapist' responsibility.

 This power differential is created by:

-1) we are seen as experts.
+1) We are viewed as experts.
 We have advanced education, are knowledgeable in psychological matters and are licensed or sometimes doctors or PhD's.
 Remember: there is ALWAYS a power differential.